Tie a sturdy slip knot in both ends of the rope.

 Cover the PVC hoops with the plastic, making the whole thing even all around.

 Pull the excess plastic to the short ends of the bed, making the long ends as smooth and flush to the bed as possible.
 Pull the rope around the bed and secure with the bungee.
-It is important that the rope be pulled tight so that it will hold the sides of the cloche down against any spring winds.

 The finished product.
 All our little beds, cloched up and ready to laugh off the rains.